darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### With all 4 DACs enabled.
 ### A total of 4608/576 channels in true stereo.

-Lemon Drop Hi-Res development status: Finished.<br>
+Lemon Drop Hi-Res development status: Active.<br>
 latest release: v136.1<br>

 Audio souce code for Lemon Drop Hi-Res<br>